‘The Young And The Restless’ Star Kristoff St. John’s Cause Of Death Disputed By Mia St. John

-Yesterday, Los Angeles County Coroner released The Young and the Restless star Kristoff St. John’s cause of death.
+Yesterday, the Los Angeles County Coroner released Kristoff St. John’s cause of death.
 However, his ex-wife, boxer Mia St. John, disputed the findings released by the office.

-According to the report from The New York Daily News, Mia, who was Kristoff’s first wife, felt shocked by yesterday’s announcement.
+According to a report from The New York Daily News, Mia, who was Kristoff’s first wife, felt shocked by yesterday’s announcement.
 She believes that the actor “drank himself to death.”
-According to Mia, Kristoff was released from Las Encinas Mental Health Hospital prematurely just days before his February 3 death at his Woodland Hills home at the age of 52.
+According to Mia, Kristoff was released from Las Encinas Mental Health Hospital prematurely — just days before his February 3 death at his Woodland Hills home.
+Kristoff St. John was 52.
 On January 26, Kristoff was admitted to the facility on a 72-hour psychiatric hold, and the hospital released him on February 1.
-Two days later, Kristoff died.
+Two days later, the Young and the Restless star died.

 Mia said that she felt shocked by the coroner’s report, which focused primarily on heart disease.
 She said, “I think it’s misleading.
 He had four times the legal limit (in his system).
 The amount of alcohol was a lethal amount.”